JustinJarczyk/DPUShell/README.md

 ---

-# setting up the ninja user
+# Setting up the ninja user
 - run /srv/DPUShell/build/build_install.sh, to cmake, build and setup the existing ninja users shell

 ** for testing purposes, setup ssh key access for the ninja user saves you a lot of time by not having to enter in your password